galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 > * Use the Sanger sequencing results to fix the contig end sequences.
 You may need to change bases, trim redundant bases, or add missing bases to your contig sequence.
 Note that you should sequence the closure PCR product from both ends (using both the forward and reverse primers as sequencing primers), to make sure high-quality sequences are long enough to support the verification of contig ends.
 You can make correction to the contig sequence in the text file directly, or you can do it in Galaxy.
 >    > * After correction, an error-free contig sequence can be generated and be re-named as *Closed_phagename*, to indicate this is the complete genome sequence of that phage.

-## Trimming/Renaming Genome Nodes
+## Trimming/Renaming Genome Contigs in Galaxy

 If no sequence needs to be removed, proceed to "Rename the FASTA file..." in this section.
-If your phage sequence needs to be altered, by removing bases at one end or the other of the genome, proceed with the following:
+If your contig sequence needs to be altered by removing bases at one end or the other of the genome, proceed with the following:

 In CPT Galaxy, locate the phage genome FASTA file-containing history.
 > * If you assembled the genome, locate the history in which it was assembled.